horner/dossier/README.md

 ### It's not possible to do this without using the language runtime/compiler you are targeting, right?

 This is probably correct in the literal case.
-Depending on the language, there may well be things Dossier will not be able to infer since it all it has is the tree-sitter AST and no access to the language runtime.
+Depending on the language, there may well be things Dossier will not be able to infer since it all it has is the tree-sitter CST and no access to the language runtime.
 A good example of this would be type inference, or resolving types that are computed from dynamic expressions.

 But you do not need to support 100% of a language to be a useful tool for e.g. creating documentation for a public API of a library.
 Our task is made simpler by the fact that Dossier only cares about declarations and signatures, which is a much smaller subset of a full language.